 sudo systemctl restart cassandra

-Verify the updated version:
+Verify the updated server version after the restart.

 cassandra -v